faizancodes/COVID-19-X-Ray-Classification/README.md

 # COVID-19-X-Ray-Classification
-Using Deep Learning to detect COVID-19 and Viral Pneumonia through x-ray images
+Using Deep Learning to detect COVID-19 and Viral Pneumonia from x-ray images

 Dataset can be downloaded from https://www.kaggle.com/tawsifurrahman/covid19-radiography-database